redstone-finance/redstone-node/docs/OFFCHAIN_AGGREGATION_SPEC.md

 So, if you want to require at least X independetnt data signers in your smart contract, then each user transaction must contain at least X signed data packages.
 Unfortunately, gas calculation algorithm in EVM makes this approach too expensive, because gas consumption grows much faster than linearly relatively to the number of data packages.

 ### Proposed solution - the oracle network
-We want to resolve this scalability issue by creating an network with the nodes that communicate with each other, and repeatedly (in each epoch) propose values and caclulate the consolidated value (median value of all proposed values).
-After calculating the consolidated value, each node should independently sign it and broadcast to the decentralized cache layer.
+We want to resolve this scalability issue by creating a network with the nodes that communicate with each other.
+The nodes should repeatedly (in each epoch) propose values and caclulate the consolidated value (median value of all proposed values).
+The network should produce the consolidated value for each epoch along with the cryptograpic proof that the majority of nodes agree with it.
 Thanks to this, users will be able to send transactions (that require X unique signers of oracle data) attaching only one data package and X unique signatures.
 It will decrease the gas costs and make the solution much more scalable.

 ## Specification of the oracle network